Cosmetic Dentistry

 Resin Application

-Tooth-colored composite resin is applied to the prepared surface.
-The dentist shapes and contours it to match your natural tooth anatomy.
+Tooth-colored composite resin goes onto the prepared surface.
+The dentist shapes and contours it by hand to match your natural tooth anatomy.

 Light Hardening

-A blue curing light hardens the resin, bonding it to your tooth.
-Takes seconds, painless.
-Multiple layers may be applied to build up the desired shape.
+A blue curing light hardens the resin and bonds it to your tooth.
+Takes seconds.
+Multiple layers may be applied to build the shape and strength needed.

 Shaping and Polishing

-Once hardened, the dentist shapes and polishes the bonding to match your natural tooth surface.
-Careful finishing makes it look and function like your real tooth.
+Once hardened, the dentist refines the shape and polishes the surface until the bonding looks and feels like your real tooth.

 Bite Check